 Riding my bike through the stunning Colorado mountains yesterday I was contemplating the best things about being a dad.
 What follows are the highlights.

 If you’re a dad, you need only skim these as I am sure you’ll connect with them instantly.
 At the end there’s a space for your story.
 I’d love to hear your favorite thing about being a dad.
-Whether it’s already on my list or not, share yours and I’ll make it worth your time, promise. (see my enticing Free Full Strength for Dad’s Offer below).
+Whether it’s already on my list or not, share yours and I’ll make it worth your time, promise.

 The 10 Best Things About Being A Dad